 Blanchet's high school includes approximately 225 students in grades 9 through 12.
 High school students have their own cafeteria and locker areas located in the Charles E. Lee Student Center.
 High school classes are located throughout the entire Blanchet campus including the main building and science wing.

-Blanchet's mid high is comprised of approximately 150 students in grades 6-8.
-Blanchet's mid high is housed in the same school building as the high school, but is physically separated from the high school classrooms.
+Blanchet's mid-high consists of approximately 170 students in grades 6-8.
+Blanchet's mid-high is housed in the same school building as the high school but is physically separated from the high school classrooms.